June 8, 2020 | Blog

 Outrigger Pads: What Are the Benefits?

 Safety is always the number one priority when working with lifting equipment.
-While OSHA regulations don’t require outrigger pads in every situation, it’s always a good idea to use them whenever conducting lifting operations.
+While OSHA regulations don’t require outrigger pads in every situation, it’s always a smart idea to use them when conducting lifting operations.
 In this article, we’ll discuss the top benefits of using outrigger pads and demonstrate why polymer pads are superior to wood alternatives.

 Weight Distribution for Stability